WICG/digital-credentials/explainer.md

 > 06. Do the features in your specification expose information about the
 >      underlying platform to origins?

 Not directly.
-Wallets may (intentionally or inadvertently) expose some information through this API (such as some information indicating which wallet app the user is using).
+Wallets may (intentionally or inadvertently) expose some information through this API (such as some indication of which wallet app the user is using).
 But the primary motivation for these wallets over traditional federated authentication systems is that the wallet can act in the user’s interest to protect their privacy even from the credential issuer.
 Issuers generally choose which wallets to support their credentials in and can impose privacy requirements on those wallets.
 Users will often have their choice of multiple wallets and are expected to use reputation for privacy as part of their decision making.

 > 07. Does this specification allow an origin to send data to the underlying
 >      platform?